Policies

 Michigan law places responsibility on each parent or guardian to send their child to school on a daily basis.
 We ask that you contact the main office by 9:00 a.m. to report illness or absences.
 The school will follow up on student attendance if a call has not been made and it is coded in the student attendance as unexcused until we receive a phone call or email.

-The procedure for reporting an absence is as follows:
+Reporting an absence is as follows:

 Day of the absence, please contact the automated attendance line of your child's school.
 The call should be made before 9:00 am each day during the period of absence.